akashmuna/cache-manager/README.md

 Highlights :
 * Caching mechanism to speed up responses
+* Uses Redis IO caching mechanism to speed up your responses.
 * Uses [NewsAPI](https://newsapi.org) to Fetch the top-headline of the day.

 #### Note: